-- After the release of results, candidates may ask CDs to request the return of papers within 3 days. - If a result is queried, the Examinations Officer in conjunction with the CDs will investigate the feasibility of asking for a re-mark at the candidate's expense. - Centre staff may request access to scripts for investigation or, for teaching purposes.
-For the latter, consent from the candidate must be obtained and the fee charged to the relevant department.
+- After the release of results, candidates may ask CDs to request the return of papers. - If a result is queried, the ACE Coordinator in conjunction with the CDs will investigate the feasibility of asking for a re-mark at the candidate's expense. - Centre staff may request access to scripts for investigation or, for teaching purposes.
+For the latter, consent from the candidate must be obtained and the fee charged to the relevant department if applicable.